RyanLHicks/microsoft_contoso_sql/README.md

 <img width="1067" height="1600" alt="image" src="https://github.com/user-attachments/assets/575632ba-fa86-4aef-af76-84f1af878b74" />

 #### 🧠Can be intrepreted:
-In the first graph we can visually see that for the total customer/cohort year we have seen a general uptick in new customers from 2015-2020 (outlier in 2020 from a pandemic) and after that have seen an unfortunate decrease in new customers from 2022 and out.
-For the second graph it's easy to see that the total revenue/cohort year closely followed the customer/cohort year graph which makes sense when talking about customer purchasing and new customer attraction.
-The most concerning graph is the last graph which depicts a decrease in average revenue/customer/cohort year which tells us that the new customer is spending less and less on average each year which is concerning for long-term sustainability as a business.
+In the first graph we can visually see that for the total customer/cohort year we have seen a general uptick in new customers from 2015-2022 (outlier in 2020 from a pandemic) and after that have seen an unfortunate decrease in new customers from 2022 and out.
+For the second graph it's easy to see that the total revenue/cohort year closely followed the customer/cohort year graph which makes sense when talking about new customers every year and revenue every year seeing a close correlation between the two.
+The most concerning graph is the graph depicting average revenue/customer/cohort year, which shows a decrease in average revenue for each year for each customer.
+This is unfortunate; however, it gives us valuable information about where the decreases happen and what we can do about in the future to see a thriving business.

 #### ✅Using the data for decisions:
-From the first two graphs, it's imparitive that we tackle the problems of why we aren't attracting new customers from 2022 and beyond.
-The data clearly shows that the attraction of new customers is falling and that is directly impacting our revenue streams.
-We need to form a solid plan with marketing to first attract these new customers and then retain for loyalty so they will eventually move up to the high-value customer status from the segmentation from before.
-After that, looking at the spending habits of the customer is essential because we see that from 2017 and onward we saw a dramatic decrease in average new customer spending and try and understand 1) why such a dramatic decrease from 2017 - 2018? and 2) what did we do well from 2015-2017 that each new customer was spending a good consistant amount?
+From the first two graphs, it's imperative that we tackle the problems of why we aren't attracting new customers from 2022 and beyond.
+The data clearly shows that the attraction of new customers is falling and that is directly impacting on our revenue streams.
+We need to form a solid plan with marketing to first attract these new customers and then devise a strategy to retain loyalty after we achieve this.
+After the first two parts, looking at the average spending habits of the customer is essential because we see that from 2017 and onward there was a dramatic decrease in average new customer spending and try and understand 1) Why did such a dramatic decrease from 2017 - 2018? and 2) What did we do well from 2015-2017 and how can we repeat this strategy from here on out?
+3) Is this a natural part of business cycles where it’s expected to lose new customers?

 ### 3. **Retention Analysis**
-This section is specefically dedicated to customer retention and how how it might relate to the other analyseses above when talking about key reveneue indicators.
-The goal is to see how many loyal customers we retain and at what % of our total customer base are considered loyal.
-This will give us good insights to how many we have in the first place and how we might be able to reatin more customers in the future.
+This section is specifically dedicated to customer retention and how it might relate to the other analysis above when talking about key revenue indicators.
+The goal is to see how many loyal customers we currently retain and at what % of our total customer base are considered retained or leave after a one-time purchase.
+This will give us good insight into our baseline and how we might be able to retain more customers in the future.

 #### ⚙️After running this query: